collaborativebioinformatics/Haplotype_matrix_clustering/README.md

 #### Step 4: Generating ARGs

-To additionally prepare the data for generation of ARGs, a map file was additional required...
+To additionally prepare the data for generation of ARGs, a map file was additionally required...

 #### Step 5: Clustering Analysis and Visualization

 Clustering/unsupervised machine learning pipelines were initially established using the ARGN file generated from the example SNP data described in the ARG-Needle [manual](https://palamaralab.github.io/software/argneedle/manual/#quickstart).

-A tree visualization method for the ARGs that improves on the efforts of prior hackathon teams was similarly produced from the ARG-Needle example SNP data using tskit.
+A tree visualization method for the ARGs that extends the efforts of prior hackathon teams was similarly produced from the ARG-Needle example SNP data using tskit.

 ### Results